by Lawrence Wilson, MD

 Let go of those who dishonor you.
 On the other hand, when “friends”, family members or partners dishonor you by dishonoring their contracts and agreements with you, be prepared to take vigorous action.
 Otherwise you dishonor yourself.

 Some people absolutely refuse to take responsibility for themselves and insist that you take responsibility for their happiness.
 They may be absolutely committed to unhappiness or anger.
 At these times, the most loving action may be to recall that all who love are joined at the level of the mind, but that physical separation is sometimes needed.

 In other cases, another may not dishonor you, but you may realize that your focus or level of living is different from theirs.
 It is not a judgment, just an observation.
 Staying with them may mean you must stay at or near their level, which can cause depression and illness in a sensitive person.
 With great compassion, you may realize you cannot maintain your integrity and keep living as another would wish, although it may seem perfectly fine to outsiders.
 Each situation is different.
 As with any important decision, ask for guidance and you will receive it.

 One key is to recall that letting go of the past is first and foremost about emotionally and mentally letting go, not physically letting go.
 It is about stopping your emotional investment in other people and things so that you can see clearly.
 Then the right course of action will often become apparent to you without emotional overtones.

 Letting go of unwanted things, habits, attitudes beliefs and even people is an ongoing process for anyone who wishes to unfold spiritually.
 Allowing and accepting more of who you really are requires reflection, always involves some pain and suffering, and requires loads of compassion for oneself and everyone around you.
 As much as possible, relax, enjoy it and celebrate the process as often as you can.
-Know that letting go, as children are so good at, it the key to your growth and development throughout your life.
+Know that letting go, which children are often better at doing, is the key to your growth and development throughout life.